 Dian Hong Jin Zhen Golden Needle (滇紅金針) is a brilliantly characterful high grade black tea from Feng Qing County of Lincang Prefecture, Yunnan Province.
 It takes its name from the appearance of the leaves that consist of only large buds, resembling golden needles.
 It has a classic Dian Hong, or Yunnan Red, character that is typically sweet, malty and chocolaty.
-This particular batch is from the Autumn 2017 harvest.
+This particular batch is from the Spring 2019 harvest.

 Feng Qing County of Lincang Prefecture is a well-known area for the production of tea.
 Traditionally and historically most production consisted of pu-erh teas.
 However, this area is also where Yunnan black tea started being produced, around 1938.
 Starting in Feng Qing County, black tea production quickly spread throughout the whole of Yunnan Province due to the fast rising popularity of Yunnan Red teas.
 This was largely due to Dian Hong’s characteristic deep and satisfying flavours that are sweet, malty, smooth, chocolaty and non-astringent.